-In addition to the named scholarships below, Simon’s Rock Merit Scholarships in varying amounts are typically awarded to more than one third of first-year students.
+In addition to the named scholarships below, Simon’s Rock Scholarships in varying amounts are typically awarded to more than one-third of first-year students.

 This fellowship recognizes bright, talented students who have demonstrated exceptional leadership ability and potential.
-It was endowed by Overseer and alumnus James McConnell Clark ’76, who believes that access to an outstanding liberal arts education should not be determined by a student’s age or financial resources but by his or her ability and motivation.
+It was endowed by Overseer and alumnus James McConnell Clark ’76, who believes that access to an outstanding liberal arts education should not be determined by a student’s age or financial resources but by their ability and motivation.

 The W.E.B.
 Du Bois Scholarships meet a significant portion of the financial need of eligible students of color who are underrepresented in higher education and have a record of academic achievement and motivation.